Cyber Security

 3. Generic Domain Emails

-While looking at an email which claims to be a well-known company, it’s best to check their email address and their domain name.
+While looking at an email which claims to be from a well-known company, it’s best to check their email address and their domain name.
 Ensure that the address doesn’t feature any alterations, like additional numbers or letters.

 4. Suspicious Attachments